Free Kentucky Solar Incentives: Register for Solar Program (Open Enrollment)

 Kentucky is a state with excellent and as of now, mostly untapped solar potential.
 Although the Bluegrass State has made strides with solar energy in the last several years, it is still 71% coal-powered and gets less than 1% of its energy from solar power.

-Yet, with a number of Kentucky solar incentives available, including the Federal Tax Credit for Solar Photovoltaics available until 2032, energy-efficient mortgages and financing now available to residential customers, with open enrollment, the time to become energy indepenent from grid power has never been better.
+With a number of Kentucky solar incentives available, including the Federal Tax Credit for Solar Photovoltaics available until 2032, energy-efficient mortgages and financing now available to residential customers, with open enrollment, the time to become energy independent from grid power has never been better.

 In fact, solar panel prices have rapidly dropped as well, making household solar options more manageable for many residents.